grafana/agent/README.md

 A typical deployment of the Grafana Cloud Agent for Prometheus metrics can see up to a 40% reduction in memory usage with comparable scrape loads.

+Despite called the "Grafana Cloud Agent," it can be utilized with any Prometheus remote_write API.

 ## Trade-offs

 By heavily optimizing Prometheus for remote write and resource reduction, some